2026 Amboseli National Park Fees

 Amboseli National Park Fees 2026

 2026 Amboseli National Park Fees were released and became effective on 1st October 2025.
-The 2026 Amboseli National Park Fees were communicated by the Kenya Wildlife Services (KWS), and were to be used with immediate effect by all travelers and tourism stakeholders.
+The 2026 Amboseli National Park Fees were communicated by the Kenya Wildlife Service (KWS) and were to be used with immediate effect by all travelers and tourism stakeholders.

-Amboseli National Park is a premium Kenya national park, visited by thousands of travelers all throughout the year.
-Amboseli National Park boasts of majestic long tusked herds of elephants, various animals, birds and beautiful scenery, especially the towering views of the Kilimanjaro Mountain of Tanzania.
-Viewing the majestic long tusked elephants against the backdrop of the Kilimanjaro Mountain is one of the most rewarding Kenya safari experiences that many marvel at when they visit Kenya.
+Amboseli National Park is a premium Kenyan national park, visited by thousands of travelers all throughout the year.
+Amboseli National Park boasts majestic long-tusked herds of elephants, various animals, birds, and beautiful scenery, especially the towering views of Kilimanjaro.
+The majestic long-tusked elephants against the backdrop of the Kilimanjaro Mountain is one of the most rewarding Kenya safari experiences that many marvel at when they visit Kenya.

-To access and do various activities in Amboseli National Park, there are a number of fees to be considered, as may be seen below;
+To access and do various activities in Amboseli National Park, there are several fees to be considered, as may be seen below;

 2026 Amboseli National Park Access Fees for Adults.